rcarrata/rcarrata.github.io/_posts/2022-01-24-secure-argo-supply-chain.md

 comments: true
 ---

 How can I secure my GitOps supply chain using ArgoCD and GPG?
-How can I ensure that nobody introduces malicious changes in my repositories that will used for deploy in my production clusters?
+How can I ensure that nobody introduces malicious changes in my repositories that will be used to deploy in my production clusters?
 How can I secure my ArgoCD Projects and Applications using GPG keys and Signed Commits?

-Imagine that we have configure, prepare and set a wonderful GitOps pipeline using ArgoCD to deploy your applications and manifests in your productive systems, and we're happy.
+Imagine that we have configured, prepared and set up a wonderful GitOps pipeline using ArgoCD to deploy your applications and manifests in your productive systems, and we're happy.

 Until one day, someone gains access to your Git repository, and becomes a maintainer that is allowed to push changes into your Git repos that are synched automatically with Argo Applications, and therefore to your productive systems.

-This someone could be a Hacker, could be introduced changes that affects your systems, producing a security breach that could affect our entire productive applications.
-Scary isn't?
+This someone could be a hacker, who could introduce changes that affect your systems, producing a security breach that could affect our entire productive applications.
+Scary, isn't it?

-Let's check how we can use GPG and ArgoCD Signature Verification to avoid this situations, and secure our GitOps Supply Chain.
+Let's check how we can use GPG and ArgoCD Signature Verification to avoid these situations, and secure our GitOps Supply Chain.

 ## Overview